-Like burning grass, the combustion reaction between iron and oxygen that produces rust, or iron oxide (a molecule containing both iron and oxygen atoms), also produces heat.
-In fact, it produces the same amount of heat as the fire, but spread out over a longer time, so the iron oxide or rust also cools off at the same time that it is heating up.
+Just like when you burn wood, the combustion reaction between iron and oxygen that produces rust, or iron oxide (a molecule containing both iron and oxygen atoms), also produces heat.
+In fact, rusting metal produces the same amount of heat as the fire, but spread out over a longer time, so the iron oxide or rust also cools off at the same time that it is heating up.

 One special kind of rust reaction happens inside a pottery kiln when you heat up a clay pot and there is some iron in the clay.
 The iron in the clay reacts with the oxygen inside the kiln and turns red.
 This is how Greek vase-painting worked.